electricbookworks/onedayonebook/README.md

 ## Building the live website

-This project can be set up to use GitHub Pages as its live web host.
-This means that any changes committed to the master branch of this repository will be built into the live site immediately.
+This project is set up to use GitHub Pages as its live web host.
+This means that any changes committed to the **live** branch of this repository will be built into the live site immediately.

 If this changes in future, and you want to build HTML to place manually on a server: